davidmarkclements/websocket-pull-stream/README.md

 # How
 Wraps the browser websocket API with a Source pull stream (a readers stream), and a server websocket with Sink pull stream (a readable stream).
-Client-server communications are used for a kind of minimal RPC, to control the server->client stream.
+Client->server communications are used for a kind of minimal RPC, to control the server->client stream.

-# Future
-The next milestone is to make the abstraction two way by introducing multiplexing (so that commands can be embedded in the stream without raw data interference).

 # Usage